xenloops/talk-dogfood-pipeline-cd/start_here.md

 ## Agenda

-1. What are we trying to fix?
+1. What are we trying to do?
-1. Pipeline maturity and the OWASP SAMM
+1. Pipeline security and maturity
-2. Artifact management
 3. Secrets management
+4. SBOM
-5. Deployment
+5. Build verification
-1. Tool setup & demo:
+6. Deployment and tool setup & demo
-   * Development and build environment integration
-   * Signature checking
-1. The CD pipeline ```as code```
-1. Pipeline Visualization
-1. Integration with Other Tools

 <br />